GuyOhm/goal-driven-coding-agent/README.md

 ### 3. MCP Integration

-The agent communicates with its sandboxed tools using the Multi-Capability Protocol (MCP).
+The agent communicates with its sandboxed tools using the Model Context Protocol (MCP).
 The two MCP servers listen on `http://127.0.0.1:7101` (filesystem) and `http://127.0.0.1:7102` (executor).
 The agent, via the OpenAI Agents SDK, connects to these endpoints to discover and invoke the available tools.

 -   **Filesystem Tools:** The agent uses tools like `sandbox_read_file` and `sandbox_write_file` to interact with the code.
 -   **Executor Tool:** The agent uses the `sandbox_run_command` tool to execute the `pytest` suite and verify its implementation.